Astrava-Systems/Astrava-Orbital-Compute-Cluster/docs/team_invitation.md

 **A note from the founder:**

 Welcome.
-My name is [Your name], and I'm a 16-year-old with a vision for humanity's future in space.
+My name is Matteo, and I'm a 16-year-old with a vision for humanity's future in space.
 When you read about this project, you'll see a mission that sounds ambitious and maybe even a little crazy.
 That’s because it is.
 But I believe that the greatest challenges are the ones that are truly worth solving.

 This project is in its **pre-founding phase**.
 This means we are building the core technology concepts and assembling the founding team.
 We are not yet a company with a salary; we are a movement built on a shared passion for a better future.
 This is a call for true believers.